As Australia's leading consumer advocate, we take protecting your privacy very seriously.

 We use these details:

-- to contact you periodically telephone you and/or send you promotional emails, texts, faxes or mail about new products, services and special offers
+to contact you periodically, telephone you and/or send you promotional emails, texts, or mail about new products, services and special offers

-While we hope you stick around for quite a while, you can unsubscribe or opt-out from our communications at any time using the link provided at bottom of all our emails or by calling 1800 069 552 or emailing email@example.com
+While we hope you stick around for quite a while, you can unsubscribe or opt-out from our communications at any time using the link provided at bottom of all our emails, or by reaching out to our customer service team by calling 1800 069 552, or emailing firstname.lastname@example.org

 Where we share your information

-We know this is big deal.
+We know this is a big deal.
 That's why we've put in place physical, electronic and managerial procedures to secure any information collected online from misuse, interference or loss.
-We do this to prevent unauthorised access, modification or disclosure of that information.
-And we continuously monitor new technologies to do our best to anticipate and block hackers.

 In the box – our servers